jawaher-alqotym/git-fundamentals/README.md

 # connecting to git hub

+# What’s the difference between git and github

+Git is a version control system that lets you manage and keep track of your source code history.

+GitHub is a central repository and cloud-based service that allows developers to store and manage their code in the cloud, as well as track and control modifications.

 # git clone

 git clone (download) a repository that already exists on GitHub, including all of the files, branches, and commits.